tidalcycles/strudel/paper/demo.md

 Here is a short description of all the functions used:

-- slowcat: play elements sequentially, where each lasts one cycle
+- `slowcat`: play elements sequentially, where each lasts one cycle
-- brackets: elements inside brackets are divided equally over the time of their parent
+- `brackets`: elements inside brackets are divided equally over the time of their parent
-- euclid(p, s, o): place p pulses evenly over s steps, with offset o [@godfried]
+- `euclid(p, s, o)`: place p pulses evenly over s steps, with offset o [@godfried]
-- fast(n): speed up by n. `g3.fast(2)` will play g3 two times.
+- `fast(n)`: speed up by n. `g3.fast(2)` will play g3 two times.
-- off(n, f): copy each event, offset it by n cycles and apply function f
+- `off(n, f)`: copy each event, offset it by n cycles and apply function f
-- legato(n): multiply duration of event with n
+- `legato(n)`: multiply duration of event with n
-- echo(t, n, v): copy each event t times, with n cycles in between each copy, decreasing velocity by v
+- `echo(t, n, v)`: copy each event t times, with n cycles in between each copy, decreasing velocity by v
-- tone(instrument): play back each event with the given Tone.js instrument
+- `tone(instrument)`: play back each event with the given Tone.js instrument
-- pianoroll(): visualize events as midi notes in a pianoroll
+- `pianoroll()`: visualize events as midi notes in a pianoroll

 # Future Outlook